FuelLabs/fuels-ts/apps/docs/src/guide/transactions/assemble-tx.md

 - `assembledRequest`: The fully assembled transaction request with all necessary inputs, outputs, and policies
 - `gasPrice`: The estimated gas price for the transaction
-- `receipts`: The transaction receipts from the dry run
+- `receipts`: Parsed receipts returned from the transaction dry run.
+- `rawReceipts`: Unparsed receipts returned from the transaction dry run.

 ## Usage Example